 - Even if they look brand new, shoes should be replaced after about 300 miles.
 The cushioning breaks down over time and therefore needs to be replaced.

 - If you cannot remember the last time you replaced your shoes then you need to buy a new pair!!!

-And now, just like a kid, you are excited about your new shoes so go and put them to good use!
+And now, just like a kid, you are excited about your new shoes and putting them to good use!